Muhammad Yusuf Khan Hazara

-Muhammad Yusuf Khan Hazara (محمد یوسف خان هزاره) known as Sulat al-Sultanah Hazara (صولتالسلطنه هزاره); (1891–1943) was a politician and the first Sunni and Hazara representative member in the Iran parliament for National Consultative Assembly and he is the only sunni Iranian who has represented Mashhad in the history of Iran's legislatures.
+Muhammad Yusuf Khan Hazara (محمد یوسف خان هزاره) known as Sulat al-Sultanah Hazara (صولتالسلطنه هزاره); (1891–1943) was an Afghan-Iranian politician and the first Sunni and Hazara representative member in the Iran parliament for National Consultative Assembly and he is the only sunni Iranian who has represented Mashhad in the history of Iran's legislatures.

 Relying on the historical records of the Hazaras and exploiting the favorable context that the Pahlavi regime's actions had left, Sulat al-Sultanah was able to raise not only the nomads of the east, north and west of Khorasan but also many other strata of the people and rule over a large part of Khorasan in a short period from the winter of 1941.

 Early life and story

-Sulat al-Sultanah Hazara was born on 1891 in Taybad, Iran.
+Sulat al-Sultanah Hazara was born in 1891 in Taybad, Iran.
 In 1943, he was assassinated by gunfire in a mission in Taybad, Iran.
-He was from a Sunni Hazara of Iran which most of Hazara reside in Afghanistan.
-Before the separation of Afghanistan from Iran according to the Treaty of Paris in 1857 during the reign of Naser al-Din Shah, Greater Khorasan covered a part of the west of this land and various tribes and peoples lived in it.
-One of these tribes was the Hazaras.
-This tribe, who settled on both sides of the border after drawing the border line between Iran and Afghanistan, has played many roles in the contemporary history of Khorasan province and especially Mashhad.
+He was from a Sunni Hazara family.
+The Hazaras are an ethnic group native to the Hazarajat region of central Afghanistan.
+Before Iran was forced to relinquish Herat according to the Treaty of Paris in 1857 during the reign of Naser al-Din Shah, the country was in possession of a much greater part of Greater Khorasan.
+One of the tribes that roamed in this part prior to cession, were the Hazaras.
+The tribe settled on both sides of the border after the border between Iran and Afghanistan was drawn.
 The leadership of this tribe at the end of the Qajar period and also the Pahlavi period was with Sulat al-Sultanah Hazara.